 Abdominal migraine is a type of migraine that affects a person’s stomach.
 Although experts do not know the exact cause of abdominal migraine, a person can treat symptoms with medication.

-This article covers what abdominal migraine is, the possible causes and triggers, and how to treat it.
+This article will look into what abdominal migraine is, its possible triggers, and how to treat it.

-This can feel like an ache or cramp in a person’s stomach.
+Abdominal migraine pain can feel like an ache or cramp in a person’s stomach.
 This pain typically affects the area around the middle of the stomach or belly button.

-Although the cause of abdominal migraine is not clear, there may be several triggers.
+Although the cause of abdominal migraine is not clear, it may have certain triggers.

 - lack of sleep